jborza/jsforth/loop.md

     Otherwise: we increment the loop counter and go back to the instruction after `do` how? the call chain up to now is in `evaluateToken` of the function f, and in `executeWord` looping over all of the code bits.
 We could introduce an 'instruction pointer' that `executeWord` could use OR introduce a loop control structure that can ingest all instruction the compiler emits its own set of instructions until the `loop` word.

+Even simpler case:

+` forth
+3 0 : f do i loop ;
+`

+this control structure, however, would need to be customized per each control structure (if, do..loop, begin..until)

+begin..until could be easier?

+: h begin 1+ dup dup .
+10 >= until ;

+but still would make sense to implement a branch of some kind (within an execution context, that could jump forward / backward a specific amount of "instructions")

+then a begin..until with a following body:

+` forth
+: once begin 3 . true until ;
+: twice 2 begin 1 - dup . dup 0= until ;
+: forever begin 4 . false until ;
+`